 U.S.News & World Report

-- Converse has the highest percentage (87%) of classes under 20 students, the fifth highest rate of alumni giving (22%), and the second highest percentage (97%) of full-time faculty of all first-tier Southern Regional Universities in the rankings.
-Read more
+- Converse has the highest percentage (81%) of classes under 20 students and the fourth highest rate of alumni giving (22%) of all first-tier Southern Regional Universities in the rankings.

 - Social mobility (recruiting and graduating low-income students)